 Department Head or chief contact in area affected (university-related, or non-university related)

 2.6 The Emergency Operations Group reports to the Emergency Operations Center (location determined by the EOC Manager) dependent on the level of activation.

 2.7 WolfAlert refers to the University’s primary brand for emergency notification systems.
 WolfAlert’s uses include notifications for emergencies as well as non-emergency situations causing a significant and real or perceived threat to the campus community.

 2.8 WolfAlert Emergency Notifications are issued to immediately notify the campus community, upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees, occurring on campus.
 Examples of such significant emergencies or dangerous situations include, but are not limited to, shooters on campus or tornado warnings.
-Emergency Notifications are issued by the University Police Department by a combination of methods that may include broadcast e-mail, audible alert, campus billboards, or text message.
+Emergency Notifications are issued by the University Police Department by a combination of methods that may include broadcast e-mail, audible alert, campus billboards, desktop notifications, or text message.
 In addition, University Communications may issue emergency information via the University Home Page and social media, and the Crisis Communications Team and University Communications should direct any follow-up communications.